 down on some level, know that the message of Jesus Christ paying

 for their sins and being the only way to Heaven is true.
 That's

 why, as soon as someone mentions the name of Jesus Christ, unbelievers

 become defensive just like you are now, Joe.
 I could

-talk about Confucius, Mohammad, Buddha or Satan worship and you might listen
+talk about Confucius, Mohammad, Buddha or Satanic worship and you might

 spoke up again a little bit louder and much more emphatically, "That

 doesn't mean that what the Bible teaches is the only truth.